Buying vs Building a House: Which Is Better? Here's Your Answer

 There's also quite the difference in maintaining a new home vs old home.

 New homes consist of spanking brand-new construction materials, appliances, and furnishings.
 A warranty covers almost if not all of these.
-That means you almost nothing to worry about in terms of maintenance expenses.
+That means you have almost nothing to worry about in terms of maintenance expenses.

 Existing homes, on the other hand, already have wear and tear.
 This means some components, such as the roof, the plumbing, and the HVAC may need repairs sooner.
 Their repairs and replacements can set you back a few hundred to thousands of dollars, so make sure you factor that in your decision too.